 How do I contest a parking ticket?

-You may request a court hearing concerning the ticket.
-This request must be made at City Hall or by calling (630) 293-2222.
+You may request an Administrative Hearing concerning the ticket.
+This request must be made at the West Chicago Police Station or by calling (630) 293-2222.
 Fines not paid by the due date are doubled.

 How do I pay a traffic fine?